So, you’re against hunting. Would you still be if you knew how hunting benefits conservation?

 You can thank Ducks Unlimited for protecting more waterfowl migration routes than any other organization.
 They have so far conserved 13,206,088 acres of land in Canada, Mexico, and America.
 In addition, Ducks Unlimited has assisted and influenced programs to conserve a further 105,217,572 acres.
 81% of their war chest, containing over 3.9 billion dollars raised in the US alone, goes directly to conservation.
 You can thank them when you go to feed the ducks (which is bad for them, by the way).

 By Assisting local, state, and federal governments, the NWTF helped the wild turkey population rebound from 30,000 to over 7,000,000 today.
 The NWTF has pledged to raise 1.2 billion dollars with their new Save the Habitat, Save the Hunt program for the preservation of wild turkeys.
 The very birds I hunt in my hometown are the result of 21 birds released in 1988 by the NWTF.
-Now people complain there are too many.
+Now people complain there are too many and turkey hunting is commonplace.

-I could write volumes on all the hunting conservation organizations out there like The Quality Deer Management Association, Rocky Mountain Elk Foundation—and even the hated National Rifle Association.
+I could write volumes on all the hunting conservation organizations out there like The Quality Deer Management Association, Rocky Mountain Elk Foundation—and even the Ruffed Grouse Society.
 These are only some out of many.

 The Ultimate Sustainable System